 The Small Business Administration (SBA)

-Federal regulations deem approved SBA loans for repair and reconstruction to be a duplication of benefits for federally funded repair programs.
-If an applicant has executed a loan with SBA to cover the cost of repairs or reconstruction, the total amount of the approved loan is considered a duplication of benefits unless the applicant has declined the loan or requested a reduction after SBA initial approval of the loan.
+Federal regulations deem approved SBA loans for repair and reconstruction to be a DOB for federally funded repair programs.
+If an applicant has executed a loan with SBA to cover the cost of repairs or reconstruction, the total amount of the approved loan is considered a DOB unless the applicant has declined the loan or requested a reduction after SBA initial approval of the loan.
 As described in 84 FR 28836, “The amount of a subsidized loan that is declined or cancelled is not a DOB."
 Therefore, the HRRP is adopting the following policies with respect to declined and cancelled SBA loans.

 Declined SBA Loans

 Declined loans are loan amounts offered by a lender, but turned down by the applicant, meaning the applicant never signed loan documents to receive loan disbursements.
 The HRRP will attempt to verify declined loan amounts using third-party data from SBA.
-Declined loaned must be documented through the SBA date feed in conjunction with written communication from the lender (SBA).
+Declined loans must be documented through the SBA date feed in conjunction with written communication from the lender (SBA).

 Cancelled SBA Loans

 The applicant (borrower) has entered a loan agreement, but for a variety of reasons, all or a portion of the loan amount was not disbursed and is no longer available to the applicant.
 The loan cancellation may be due to default of the borrower, agreement by both parties to cancel the undisbursed portion of the loan, or expiration of the term for which the loan was available for disbursement.
 The cancelled loan amount is the amount that is no longer available to the applicant.
 If an applicant cancels all or a portion of an SBA loan related to the repair of the dwelling, only the accepted loan amount will be considered a duplication of benefits.
-Cancelled subsidized loan amounts are not considered a DOB, but are subject to further requirements.
+Cancelled subsidized loan amounts are not considered a DOB, but are subject to further requirements below.
 Applicants may not take actions to reinstate the cancelled loan or draw any additional undisbursed loan amounts.

 Cancelled loans that were never drawn must be documented through the SBA data feed demonstrating the $0 draw in conjunction with written communication from the lender (SBA).